Doctor of Nursing Practice (Post-MSN)

 For post-master's DNP students, there are only 3 total in person requirements for the duration of the degree.
 Students are required to attend the start of their first semester for a program orientation, and then after this, they must return for their 700 level DNP project orientation, and their final project defense.
 All course orientations and classwork is conducted online or via collaborate in blackboard.

-Students can begin the Post-MSN DNP program in any semester and follow a set progression where they take one to two courses per semester.
-Most students graduate in two to three years of starting this program.
+Students can begin the Post-MSN DNP program in the spring or fall term and will follow a set progression where they take one to two courses per semester.
+Most students graduate in two and a half to three years of starting this program.
 Graduation is dependent on when the student chooses to begin their Doctoral project and are able to complete it.

 Additional Certifications are available for Post-Masters DNP in the following categories: